wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/migration-coexistence.md

 ## Setting your coexistence and upgrade settings

 When you upgrade your Skype for Business users to use Teams, you have several options to help you make it a seamless process for your users.
 You can change coexistence and upgrade settings for all the users in your organization at once or you can change settings for a single or set of users in your organization.
-Note that older versions of Skype for Business clients may not honor these settings.
+Older versions of Skype for Business clients may not honor these settings.

 You change coexistence and upgrade settings in the Teams admin center or by using PowerShell.